JanrikV/JanrikV/README.md

 I'm a Full Stack developer living in Finland and I work full-time as a <b>freelancer</b>.

-To reach out to me, you can drop an email to janrik@janrikv.fi.
+An interesting project idea?
+Drop me an email janrik@janrikv.fi.

 - <a href="https://janrikv.fi">My website</a><br />
 - <a href="https://www.linkedin.com/in/janrikv/">LinkedIn</a><br />